dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Figure 14-1 shows a range in a worksheet.
 This range consists of several rows, and

 the number of rows changes from day to day.
-Because you don’t know the exact
+Because you don't know the exact

-range address at any given time, you need a way to write code that doesn’t use a
+range address at any given time, you need a way to write code that doesn't use a

 range address.